 - 2 cups unsweetened sweet potatoes puree

-- 1/2 tsp. vanilla
+- 1/2 tsp vanilla

-1. Preheat oven to 350 degrees F. Line twenty four 2-1/2-inch muffin cups with paper bake cups; set cups aside.
+- Preheat oven to 350°F. Line twenty-four 2-1/2-inch muffin cups with paper bake cups; set cups aside.
 (I greased and floured a mini rose muffin pan instead)

-2. In medium bowl stir together the flour, baking powder, cinnamon, baking soda, and salt; set aside.
+- In medium bowl stir together the flour, baking powder, cinnamon, baking soda, and salt; set aside.

 - Divide batter evenly among prepared muffin cups.
 Bake about 20 minutes or until tops spring back when lightly touched.
 Cool in pan on wire rack for 1 minute.
 Remove from pan and cool completely.